mannychu/CS100-Rshell/README.md

 <br /> example - echo "Hello World" outputs "Hello World" instead of Hello World
 <br /> ***rshell*** does not support open parantheses, it will run the command anyways
 <br /> consecutive uneven opened parantheses will execute when it should not
+<br /> there are issues with the makefile being in the root file, so in order for it to work, please run the program as described above

 Licensing Information
 --------